-Most solar modules used today are either polycrystalline or monocrystalline, otherwise known as mono and poly.
+Most solar modules used today are either polycrystalline or monocrystalline, otherwise known as mono

 So what is the difference between poly and mono?